Nasrin-Rahimi/DataStructure-and-Algorithm/Array/array-definition.md

 2- copying the elements from the original list to the new list

 This takes O(n) time and O(n) space, where nn is the number of elements in the resulting list.

 *****************************
+In-Place Algorithm
+In-place algorithms are sometimes called destructive, since the original input is "destroyed" (or modified) during the function call.

+Careful: "In-place" does not mean "without creating any additional variables!"
+Rather, it means "without creating a new copy of the input."
+In general, an in-place function will only create additional variables that are O(1) space.

+An out-of-place function doesn't make any changes that are visible to other functions.
+Usually, those functions copy any data structures or objects before manipulating and changing them.

+Working in-place is a good way to save time and space.
+An in-place algorithm avoids the cost of initializing or copying data structures, and it usually has an O(1) space cost.

+But be careful: an in-place algorithm can cause side effects.
+Your input is "destroyed" or "altered," which can affect code outside of your function.

+Generally, out-of-place algorithms are considered safer because they avoid side effects.
+You should only use an in-place algorithm if you're space constrained or you're positive you don't need the original input anymore, even for debugging.
+*****************************

  Two-pointer Technique - Scenario II: